 The Pacific Northwest being the Pacific Northwest, be sure to pack the 10 hiking essentials and a good rain jacket when you go.
 Oh, and leave a little time to sample some of the offerings of the area’s world-famous craft breweries, too – after ticking off all the hikes on this list you’ll have earned it!

-We hope you enjoyed our guide to the 17 best hiking trails in and around the aptly named Emerald City!
-If you have any questions, or we forgot your favorite trail, drop us a line in the comment box below.
+We hope you enjoyed our guide to hiking near the Emerald City!
+If you have any questions, we forgot your favorite trail or you want to share your experience of Cougar Mountain, Gold Creek Pond or the Olympic Mountains, drop us a line in the comment box below.
 Feel free to share this with your friends as well!